How Does A Central Heating Thermostat Work?

 These types of thermostat are cheaper to buy and simple to operate.
-They consist of a dial of numbers indicating the temperature in degrees Celsius, which can be turned to set your heating to your desired temperature.
+They consist of a dial of numbers indicating the temperature in degrees Celsius - this can be set to your desired temperature.
 These simple types of thermostat are ideal for homes with elderly residents or those who need a little more simplicity with their overall system.

 Digital thermostats are a popular choice.
 They look better, they’re easier to control and usually come with more features.
-Going digital will enable you to get a more accurate reading, but they are a little more expensive than a standard analogue design.
+Although they are a little more expensive going digital will enable you to get a more accurate reading.

-Digital thermostats usually have a panel that can lift up to reveal more dials and features, such as buttons to set times and different temperatures.
+Digital thermostats usually have a panel that can lift up to reveal more dials and features, including buttons to set times and different temperatures.
 When programmed correctly, you’ll save energy and increase your levels of comfort.

-Smart thermostats can be seen as an upgrade to the digital thermostat in some respects.
+In some respects, smart thermostats can be seen as an upgrade to the digital.
 Even though quite similar in terms of features, the smart thermostat has its own unique way of working.
-As well as controlling the times and temperatures like a digital thermostat, smart thermostats enable you to control this remotely via an internet connection, wherever you are.
+As well as controlling the times and temperatures like a digital thermostat, smart thermostats allow you to control this remotely via an internet connection - wherever you are.